The V-8HD has multiple ways to connect audio sources:

 Once you have your final audio settings, it's recommended to create a backup file.
 This can be done saving a file to a USB flash drive using the V-8HD menu.

-More information is on page 46 in the Reference Manual.
+More information is on pages 41 and 78 in the Reference Manual.